I was GoTW #181

 was, and who looked down their noses at me with an air of disbelief when I told them their store used to buy and showcase my painted miniatures.
 One comic store I wandered into had a board gaming section with German style boardgames in, which I couldn't resist dipping into for the likes of Through the Desert

 and the FF Silverline games.

 With the Set Top TV Internet Browser (which cost me a fortune in pay per minute) I was actively searching for more and more boardgames to play.
 I managed to start a Yahoo! group; The Fantasy Vault - dedicated to Games Workshops games of Olde, using the web browsers limited functions.
 I found and wrote on a site called BoardgameGeek, although there was no membership back then, and the old game collection steadily began to blossom back into life.

-I regularly cull a lot of games from my collection, as I replace a lot of the dust gatherers with games that will hit the table more regularly.
+I regularly cull games from my collection, as my taste matures.
+Only keeping games that will hit the table more regularly.

 So far I've converted over 65 games